Apolipoprotein L1: Function

 Apolipoprotein L1 (apoL1) is a minor apolipoprotein component of HDL cholesterol which is synthesized in the liver and also in many other tissues, including pancreas, kidney, and brain.
 APOL1 is found in vascular endothelium, liver, heart, lung, placenta, podocytes, proximal tubules, and arterial cells.
 The protein as a secreted form that allows it to circulate in the blood.
 It forms a complex, known as a trypanosome lytic factor (TLF), with high-density lipoprotein 3 (HDL3) particles that also contain apolipoprotein A1 (APOA1) and the hemoglobin-binding, haptoglobin-related protein (HPR).
 The APOL1 protein acts as the main lytic component in this complex.
-Once uptaken by the trypanosome, the complex is trafficked to acidic endosomes, where the APOL1 protein may insert into the endosomal membrane.
+Once taken up by the trypanosome, the complex is trafficked to acidic endosomes, where the APOL1 protein may insert into the endosomal membrane.
 If the endosome is then recycled to the plasma membrane, where it encounters neutral pH conditions, APOL1 may form cation-selective channels.

 APOL1 is a member of a family of apolipoproteins which also includes six other proteins and it is a member of bcl2 genes which are involved in autophagic cell death.
 In fact an overabundance of APOL1 within a cell results in autophagy.

 APOL1 may play a role in the inflammatory response.
 Pro-inflammatory cytokines interferon-γ(IFN), tumor necrosis factor-α (TNF-α) and p53 can increase the expression of APOL1.

 APOL1 has a role in innate immunity by protecting against Trypanosoma brucei infection, which is a parasite transmitted by the tsetse fly.
 Trypanosomes endocytose the secreted form of APOL1; APOL1 forms pores on the lysosomal membranes of the trypanosomes which causes in influx of chloride, swelling of the lysosome and lysis of the trypanosome.